DarthKagekaze/PiperTTSGUIPython/README.md

 pip	install	onnx									#Used for .onnx parsing

-pip install onnxruntime-gpu							#Used for inferencing the .onnx model
+pip install onnxruntime-gpu							#Used for inferencing the .onnx model WITH GPU SUPPORT

+pip install onnxruntime							#Used for inferencing the .onnx model WITHOUT GPU SUPPORT

-pip install gruut-ipa								#Used for phonemization without espeak-ng needing installed			https://rhasspy.github.io/gruut/
+pip install gruut-ipa								#Used for phonemization without espeak-ng needing installed			https://github.com/rhasspy/gruut-ipa

 pip install gruut									#Used for phonemization without espeak-ng needing installed			https://rhasspy.github.io/gruut/